Welcome to CSSP23 - Carpathian Summer School of Physics!

-The Carpathian Summer School of Physics 2023, the 30th edition of this school, is scheduled to take place again in Sinaia, July 2-15, 2023.
+The Carpathian Summer School of Physics 2023, the 30th edition of this school, is scheduled to take place again in Sinaia, from July 2nd (arrival day) to July 15th (departure day), 2023.

 Given the improved conditions from the pandemic of recent years and the need to re-create the opportunities for in-person communication for all in our field, we will once again have this Carpathian school in-person.

 The title and topics are being retained from recent past schools: "Exotic Nuclei and Nuclear/Particle Astrophysics.
 Physics with small accelerators”.
 The school is part of the ENNAS (European Network of Nuclear Astrophysics Schools) and is recognized by the Division of Nuclear Physics of EPS.
 It is also supported by the European Horizon 2020 project ChETEC-INFRA (Chemical Elements as Tracers of the Evolution of the Cosmos - INFRAstructures for Nuclear Astrophysics), a European starting community of 32 partner institutions,